Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 Masks have proven to be a key tool for preventing outbreaks in schools, but some experts point out that indoor masking can't go on forever.

-"We actually have to open back up," Dr. Hayley Gans, pediatrician and infectious disease speciality at Stanford University and Lucile Packard Children's Hospital said during the FDA advisory meeting.
+"We actually have to open back up," Dr. Hayley Gans, pediatrician and infectious disease specialist at Stanford University and Lucile Packard Children's Hospital, said during the FDA advisory meeting.
 "We can't forever have mitigation — particularly in schools — and children need to return to a more open life, as we all do."

-As cases continue to drop around the country, mask mandates may be lifted, which could increase the likelihood that — especially unvaccinated — kids could get COVID-19.
+As cases continue to drop across the country, mask mandates may be lifted, which could increase the likelihood that — especially unvaccinated — kids could get COVID-19.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.